containers/common/docs/containers.conf.5.md

 ]
 ```

-**database_backend**="boltdb"
+**database_backend**=""

 The database backend of Podman.
-Supported values are "boltdb" (default) and
+Supported values are "" (default), "boltdb"
-"sqlite".
+and "sqlite".
+An empty value means it will check whenever a boltdb already
+exists and use it when it does, otherwise it will use sqlite as default
+(e.g. new installs).
+This allows for backwards compatibility with older versions.
 Please run `podman-system-reset` prior to changing the database
 backend of an existing deployment, to make sure Podman can operate correctly.

 **detach_keys**="ctrl-p,ctrl-q"